After days of travelling into the Indonesian wilderness by river, it’s time to hit the jungle trail. The real Papua adventure starts here

 Seconds later, I almost plunged into the swamp.

 I slipped as I stepped onto the opposite bank.
-Thankfully my reactions were quick, and I managed to grab hold of a vertical pole driven deep into the swamp below.
+Thankfully my reactions were quick, and I managed to grab hold of a vertical pole hammered into the swamp below.

 I ended up with the rubber soles of my boots slowly sliding off the log, struggling to keep the wobbly pole upright as the weight of my backpack dragged me down.